vykuang/toronto-service-calls-2023/docs/cloudrun.md

   - pay attention to `.dockerignore` and `.gcloudignore`
     - `gcloud` will by default upload entire dir to temp gcs bucket; use `.gcloudignore`
     - from uploaded files, docker will refer to `.dockerignore`
+    - does it only use `main.py`? no it depends on the Dockerfile `ENTRYPOINT`
 - py script to trigger cloud run using the artifacts image

+### production

+- each task, (extract, load, transform) will have individual job-id
+  - created at setup time, by terraform?
+- ~~no clear cut way of updating job environment variables via python client~~
+  - no analog to `gcloud run update-job`
+  - prefect has API to allow new entrypoint, command, and ENVs
+    - they create new jobs, run immediately, then cleanup after
+  - we can do that as well?
+  - or just use `prefect-gcp`?
+- `UpdateJobRequest` figured out; see above code block